DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 The stronghold Ruin S Fulham.

-By its walls twenty military cars departed towards the western part of the country.
+From its walls twenty military cars departed towards the western part of the country.
 Mixed force of Urza and Yurun resistance armies...

 Hundred people in total.